Signals of merging supermassive primordial black holes in pulsar timing arrays

-The NANOGrav signal is reported as a stochastic GWB.
-While there have been searches for the signals of individual binaries in the data of different PTAs~\cite{IPTA:2023ero,Antoniadis:2023aac,NANOGrav:2023pdq}, no compelling evidence for these signals has been found.
-For sufficiently large PBH masses and small abundances the expected signal will in general no longer resemble a stochastic background, as only very few binaries will contribute to the signal in this case, which would be inconsistent with the observations.
+\paragraph*{Expected number of binaries.---} The PTA signals are reported as stochastic GWBs.
+While there have been searches for signals of individual binaries in the data of different PTAs~\cite{IPTA:2023ero,Antoniadis:2023aac,NANOGrav:2023pdq}, no compelling evidence for these signals was found.
+For sufficiently large PBH masses and small abundances the expected signal will in general no longer resemble a stochastic background, as only very few binaries will contribute to the signal, causing inconsistency with observations, see~\cite{Agazie:2024jbf}.

-The problem is exacerbated by the question of how well an actual distribution of merging binaries observed by a PTA (corresponding to a local\footnote{Local on the scales relevant for a GW signal in PTA observations, i.e.\ at least within a sphere around earth with a few light-years radius such that correlations between different pulsars can be affected.} value of GW energy density $\Omega_{\gw, \mathrm{loc}}$) would reproduce the global average of the GW energy density $h^2 \Omega_\gw (f) = h^2 \langle \Omega_{\gw, \mathrm{loc}} (f) \rangle$, i.e.\ how well the global mean is reproduced by the binaries that are in our past light cone.
-As shown in~\cite{Ellis:2023owy}, even relatively generic distributions of binary mergers, scaling with the luminosity distance squared, can lead to wide distributions in $\Omega_{\gw, \mathrm{loc}}$, with width-to-mean ratios scaling like $\Delta \Omega_{\gw, \mathrm{loc}} / \Omega_\gw \propto \bar{N}^{-1/3}$ with $\bar{N}$ the expected number of binaries contributing to a certain frequency range, slower than predicted from the central limit theorem $\propto \bar{N}^{-1/2}$.
+The problem is exacerbated by the question of how well an actual distribution of merging binaries observed by a PTA (corresponding to a local GW energy density $\Omega_{\gw, \mathrm{loc}}$ on the length scales relevant for PTAs) would reproduce the global average of the GWB $h^2 \Omega_\gw (f) = h^2 \langle \Omega_{\gw, \mathrm{loc}} (f) \rangle$, i.e.\ how well the global mean is reproduced by the binaries that are in our past light cone.
+In particular, $h^2 \Omega_{\gw, \mathrm{loc}}(f)$ is \textit{not} deterministic given the model parameters (mass, abundance, and clustering of PBHs), but instead stochastic in itself.
+The statistics of $h^2 \Omega_{\gw, \mathrm{loc}}(f)$ can be evaluated using Markov chain Monte Carlo methods or moment generating functions~\cite{Ellis:2023owy}.
+Due to the considerable additional numerical effort we leave this for future studies, use the global average signal prediction $h^2 \Omega_\gw (f)$, and identify regions in parameter space where we expect a significant deviation from the global average.

+Most importantly, the distribution of $h^2 \Omega_{\gw, \mathrm{loc}}(f)$ is influenced by the expected number of binaries $\bar{N} (f_-, f_+)$ contributing to the GWB in a frequency range between $f_-$ and $f_+$.
+In the Appendix we use~\cite{Sesana:2008mz} to show that